The Connection Between Mental Illness and Homelessness

 For most, homelessness is a fluid situation, a state they phase in and out of as they grapple with economic, personal, or relational struggles.
-Mental illness and homelessness are strongly correlated — according to a 2015 survey, 25 percent of Americans experiencing homelessness suffered from a serious mental illness, while 45 percent demonstrated at least some degree of mental illness.
+Mental illness and homelessness are strongly correlated — according to a study conducted by the scientific journal JAMA Psychiatry, 67 percent of Americans experiencing homelessness suffer from a serious mental illness, while 77 percent have experienced some degree of mental illness in their lifetimes.
 Failure to offer these individuals the attention or care they require contributes to a high recurrence of homelessness and perpetuates the issue.

 With Erie County experiencing unseasonably cold temperatures and its first major snowfalls this month, the hardships of persons experiencing homelessness locally are magnified.
 ECCM seeks to limit homelessness by treating those disproportionately affected — individuals coping with mental illnesses and addiction problems — through our Homeless Behavioral Health and Shelter Plus Care programs.

-What does the Erie County homeless population look like?
+What does the Erie County homeless adult population look like?

 Erie Home Team, a coalition of community organizations (including ECCM) committed to eradicating homelessness, prepares an annual Single-Point-In-Time (SPIT) report on what the homeless population looks like on a given night.
 While SPIT report data is not the definitive measure of local homelessness, it provides a telling snapshot.
-The 2019 report, entitled “Making Everyone Count,” was conducted on the night of February 1st and drew these insights:
+A recent report was conducted on the night of January 25th, 2024, and drew these insights:

 woman experiencing homelessness